AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/open-api-based-apis.md

 * Informational [Guides](https://developer.adobe.com/experience-cloud/experience-manager-apis/guides/), including [API concepts and syntax](https://developer.adobe.com/experience-cloud/experience-manager-apis/guides/how-to/).
 * API-endpoint [reference documentation](https://developer.adobe.com/experience-cloud/experience-manager-apis/), where some of the APIs are OpenAPI-based, such as [this Sites API](https://developer.adobe.com/experience-cloud/experience-manager-apis/api/stable/sites/).
 Reference documentation also includes an API playground, which makes it simple to try out an endpoint using a bearer token generated with the Adobe Developer Console.

-For the many OpenAPI-based AEM APIs that require authentication, credentials for APIs are generated using [Adobe Developer Console](https://developer.adobe.com/developer-console/docs/guides/).
-A common use case involves integrations with systems such as CRM or PIM, where AEM API calls are made to retrieve or persist data.
-Applications may subscribe to events emitted by AEM to trigger an API call to retrieve more data.
+A common API use case involves integrations with systems such as a CRM or PIM, where AEM APIs are invoked to retrieve or persist data.
+As part of the integration implementation, applications may subscribe to [AEM-emitted events](https://experienceleague.adobe.com/en/docs/experience-manager-learn/cloud-service/aem-eventing/overview), which can trigger business logic in Adobe App Builder or other infrastructure.

 Supported API authentication types differ based on the endpoint, but may be OAuth Server-to-Server, OAuth Web App, and OAuth Single Page App (SPA).

 >[!NOTE]
 >